SalomePlatform/yacs/doc/operations.rst

 .. centered::
   **Save a study dialog**

 .. _set_user_preferences:

 Set user preferences
 --------------------
 In the frames of the YACS module the user has a possibility to set his own preferences.
 The preferences are regrouped in four tabs:

-+ General: Font for Python script, user catalog loaded by default
++ General: Font for Python script, user catalog loaded by default, external python editor if needed, arrangement mode for widgets, various options for the display of links and the creation mode for service nodes.

-+ Links Colors
++ Links colors

-+ Nodes Colors
++ Nodes and ports colors

-+ Node States Colors: in edition and in execution
++ Node States Colors: in edition and execution

-These preferences can be set by the user with help of standard SALOME 5 GUI operation of editing preferences: **Preferences ...** command from :ref:`file`.
+These preferences can be set by the user with help of standard SALOME GUI operation of editing preferences: **Preferences ...** command from :ref:`file`.

-After the user have changed the preferences in the Preferences dialog box for YACS module, the system applies the new values of preferences to relevant objects either immediately, or only to new instance of the object are loaded and, at least, when the schema or the study is saved and reopened.
+After the user has changed the preferences in the Preferences dialog box for YACS module, the system applies the new values of preferences to relevant objects either immediately, or only to new instance of objects and, at least, when the schema or the study is saved and reopened.

 .. image:: images/functionality_list_6.png
   :align: center